gatsbyjs/gatsby/docs/docs/how-to/routing/client-only-routes-and-user-authentication.md

 export default App
 ```

-Briefly, when a page loads, Reach Router looks at the `path` prop of each component nested under `<Router />`, and chooses _one_ to render that best matches `window.location` (you can learn more about how routing works from the [@reach/router documentation](https://reach.tech/router/api/Router)).
+Briefly, when a page loads, React Router looks at the `path` prop of each component nested under `<Router />`, and chooses _one_ to render that best matches `window.location` (you can learn more about how routing works from the [@reach/router documentation](https://reach.tech/router/api/Router)).
 In the case of the `/app/profile` path, the `Profile` component will be rendered, as its prefix matches the base path of `/app`, and the remaining part is identical to the child's path.

 ### Adjusting routes to account for authenticated users